strajansebastian/vali-dator-de-flags/README.md

 Application that can be used to validate kubernetes resources or commands It can be extended to validate any type of input in the end.

+Naming explanation of repo: a playfull way of saying vali owns you some flags vali (short from Valentin) dator (to own somebody somthing, you are indebted, like money for example; word in romanian) de (of; word in romanian romanian) flags (you may get this one)

 ### build & run
 ```
 docker build -t vali-dator-de-flags:v0.1 .